A serum magnesium test measures the level of magnesium in the blood.

 - Loss of body fluids (dehydration)

-- Diabetic ketoacidosis, a life-threatening problem in persons with diabetes
+- Diabetic ketoacidosis, a life-threatening problem in people with diabetes

 - Producing less urine than usual (oliguria)